SubnauticaModding/Nautilus-Proto/Nautilus/Documentation/tutorials/story-goals.md

 The progression of Subnautica is primarily based around the Story Goal system.
 This system is composed of several sub-systems that together handle hundreds of different goals, each with their own unique triggers and effects on completion.

 Nautilus provides a new handler for accessing this system, which was not available in SMLHelper.
-This guide covers the basics of how to use them, and how they may help.
+This guide covers the basics of how to use them, and how they may help you implement certain features into your mod.

-Below is an incomplete list of places in the game where story goals are used:
+### Vanilla use-cases
 - Alien data terminals
 - Data consoles in Alterra Wrecks
 - Most story events